How To Use and Find Your First Republic Bank Login

 - Create a username and password for your account, confirm your password, and enter your email address and phone number.

 With online banking, you have quick and easy access to your account information at any time.
 This way, you aren’t beholden to the bank’s hours or any customer service wait times.
 Manage your money whenever and from wherever you want to.

-If you prefer banking from a mobile phone or tablet, First Republic offers a mobile banking app, available for free through the App Store and Google Play.
+If you prefer banking from a mobile phone or tablet, First Republic offers a mobile banking app, available for free through the Apple App Store and Google Play Store.

 Here’s how you can get started on the First Republic mobile app:

 - Download the app via the Apple App Store or Google Play Store, depending on your device.

 - Once the app finishes downloading and installing, open it.

 - Enter your username and password.
 Depending on your device’s capabilities, you can enable facial recognition or fingerprint sign-in for quick and secure access.